 When viewed from above, the outline of the Circuit Ti-Alloy is a pretty standard shape, almost an identical match to the WTB Volt Race which scored much higher for comfort.
 There is also a very shallow anatomical depression that runs down the center of the saddle about 3/4 of the length from the tail to the nose.

 From the side, the tip to tail profile of the saddle is very flat, with just the slightest bit of swoop towards the middle.
 The flat profile is fine, but the shell of the saddle is incredibly stiff with just a very thin layer of padding, so there is little give in the system when you sit on it.

 A look at the underside of the Circuit Ti-Alloy reveals a hidden anatomical cutout in the nylon glass shell.
 This is a nice feature, but testers didn't notice any benefit from it since the whole saddle felt so stiff.

 Looking down the saddle from the nose shows the flat side to side profile of the saddle which curves down by the outside edges.
-Again, this isn't necessarily a bad shape, but the shell and padding offered so little cushion or give that you could really feel this saddle on the sit bones.
+Again, this isn't necessarily a bad shape, but the shell and padding offered so little cushion or give that you could really feel the edges of this saddle on the sit bones.

 On the trail, the performance of this saddle was limited by its lack of comfort while seated and pedaling.
 Testers struggled to find the sweet spot where they could rest comfortably on this saddle.
 When off the saddle, however, this saddle performed just fine; the medium width and tapered tail made it easy to move around without brushing against your thighs or snagging on your shorts.
 We have no complaints about this saddle when descending; it was just hard to get past the lack of comfort the rest of the time.